Rijeka: Aftermath of World War II

 As Yugoslavia broke up in 1991, the former Federal State of Croatia became independent and, in the Croatian War of Independence that ensued, Rijeka became part of the newly independent Croatia.
 Since then, the city has stagnated economically and its demography has plunged.
 Some of its largest industries and employers have gone out of business, the most prominent among them being the Jugolinija shipping company, the torpedo factory, the paper mill and many other small or medium manufacturing and commercial companies.
 Other companies have struggled to remain economically viable (like the city's landmark 3.
 Maj shipyard).
 The number of people working in manufacturing dropped from more than 80,000 in 1990 to only 5,000 two decades later.
 Privatization scandals and the large scale corruption which marked Croatia's transition from socialism to capitalism as well as several years of war economy played a significant role in the collapse of the city's economy during the 1990s and early 2000s.
 A difficult and uncertain transition of the city's economy away from manufacturing and towards an economy based on services and tourism is still in progress.

-In 2018, it was announced that, 65 years after the abolition of Italian as the official language of the city, new Croatian-Italian bilingual signs will be placed back in the Fiume part of the modern united municipality.
+On 27 November 2019, a waterspout of intensity IF1 made landfall in the city of Rijeka, causing tree, roof and car damage along a narrow path.

 In 2020, Rijeka was voted the European Capital of Culture alongside Galway, with a planned program including more than 600 events of cultural and social importance.